 - Make sure you have a sharp lancet, as they hurt less.
 You don’t have to change it all the time, but try a new lancet if you feel it’s hurting more than usual.
 They get blunt after a few weeks.

 - Meters like the Contour Next One allow you to add more blood if you don’t get enough the first time to avoid wasting a strip.

 - You only need enough blood to get a test result, so dial back the lancet depth to one that minimises discomfort but still draws enough blood.

-- Make sure you don’t have food or dirt on your fingers when you test.
+- Ensure you don’t have food or dirt on your fingers when you test.

 - It helps if you have warm hands and are well hydrated.
 You can try shaking your hands or running them under warm water for a few seconds to bring more blood to your fingers first.

 - Before you prick yourself, it’s a good idea to rub your skin a little to mobilise the blood.
 This allows you to have a lower setting on your lancet and hopefully less discomfort.

 - If you get a blood glucose reading significantly different from what you expected, you can retest again.
 After that, just accept it and move on.

 - If you don’t initially get enough blood to take a test, you can push down again with the lancing device without pricking again.
 The pressures will give you a little bit more blood.